Eighth Grade (film): Plot

-At graduation, Kayla rebukes Kennedy for ignoring her and acting indifferent toward Kayla's attempts to be nice.
-She later has dinner at Gabe's house and they enjoy their time together.
-Kayla makes a new time capsule that she and Mark bury in the backyard, and she leaves a video message for her future high school self which encourages her to persevere through tough times.
+Shortly before graduation, Kayla finally rebukes Kennedy for acting indifferent toward Kayla's attempts at befriending her.
+She later has dinner at Gabe's house, and they enjoy their time together.
+Kayla makes a new time capsule that she and Mark bury in the backyard, and leaves a video message for her future high school senior self encouraging herself to persevere through tough times.